relativitysharadmagar/TestDocumentRepo/README.md

 ### New Relic Query Verification
 #### Guage
+Pass the guage name and custom data id for the mentioned guage service.
 ```
-SELECT * FROM Gauge WHERE Name = 'DocumentReview' and CustomData_id = 'd851f0b3-a877-b4db-2474-9717a63d69g6' since 15 minutes ago
+SELECT * FROM Gauge WHERE Name = 'DocumentReview' and CustomData_id = 'xxxx-xxxx-xxxx-xxxx-xxxxxxxx' since 15 minutes ago
 ```

 #### Timer
+Pass the timer name and conetent key request priority.
 ```
-SELECT * from Timer where Name = 'DVS.DocumentManagerHandleTime' and CustomData_viewerContentKeyRequestPriority = 'OnTheFly' and CustomData_MaaSEnvironmentType = 'regression' since 5 minutes ago
+SELECT * from Timer where Name = 'YOUR_MANAGER_HANDLE_TIME_NAME' and CustomData_viewerContentKeyRequestPriority = 'PRIORITY_NAME' and CustomData_MaaSEnvironmentType = 'ENVIRONMENT_NAME' since 5 minutes ago
 ```